MainulDip/KotlinEveryday/kotlin-basic-104-oop.md

     println(resultList)
     println()

-    // with let scope funciton
+    // with let scope function
     numbers.map { it.length }.filter { it > 3 }.let {
         println(it) // [5, 4, 4]
         println(it.filter{it != 5}) // [4, 4]